%1$s

 Symptoms of viral fever

-Symptoms associated with a viral fever can vary depending on the type of the viral infection and can also vary from person to person.
-Common viral fever symptoms related to the majority of viral infections include the following:
+Symptoms associated with a viral fever can vary depending on the type of the viral infection and can also vary from person to person as follows:

 • High-grade fever (can go up to 103-104°F)